Al-Hussein-96/RxZebraScanner/README.md

 ## How to use it with Hilt:

+* note: if you want full example change branch from master to hilt

+after adding the hilt library...

 * Create class which extends from RxZebraScanner and Inject it by hilt:

 ```kotlin
 @Singleton
 class ZebraClient @Inject constructor(@ApplicationContext  context: Context) : RxZebraScanner(context)